 Think about creativity as a complex personal cocktail: everyone has their preferences, but the ingredients are the same.

-You need a lot of training before understanding the right proportions and reach the perfect recipe that works for you.
+You need a lot of training before understanding the right proportions and reaching the perfect recipe that works for you.

 You may need more research, more social interactions, or you can base it on curiosity.
 Still, the quintessence of the cocktail will always be the same: experience.